envytools/envytools/docs/hw/memory/g80-vram.rst

 units are called sectors.
 On GT215, DDR3/GDDR5 [ie. 8n prefetch] memory with 32-bit memory bus gives the same figure.

-Next level of granularity for memory is 256-byte blocks.
-For tiled surfaces, blocks correspond directly to small tiles.
-Memory is always assigned to partitions in units of whole blocks - all addresses in a block will stay in a single partition.
-Also, format dependent memory address reordering is applied within a block.
+Next level of granularity for memory is 256-byte gobs.
+Memory is always assigned to partitions in units of whole gobs - all addresses in a gob will stay in a single partition.
+Also, format dependent memory address reordering is applied within a gob.

 The final fixed level of VRAM granularity is a 0x10000-byte [64kiB] large page.
 While G80 VM supports using smaller page sizes for VRAM, certain